 we opted to try and purchase a cheap prepaid cellphone in Kathmandu since cell

 service is available essentially the whole way up to base camp.
-Upon inquiring of

 Going to Manthali

 A few months before our trek we received an email from Laura and Ian

 informing us of the change in itinerary related to the upgrades of the Kathmandu